-If the big bang is the beginning of nature, then some intelligence outside of nature, and above nature, had to trigger the big bang, to start everything out of nothing, and to establish those predetermined laws of nuclear energy, physics and chemistry that enabled it happen with orderly precision.
+If the big bang is the beginning of nature, then some intelligence and power outside of nature, and above nature, had to trigger the big bang, to start everything out of nothing, and to establish those predetermined laws of nuclear energy, physics and chemistry that enabled it happen with orderly precision.

-The compiler/writer of Genesis (generally thought to be Moses) could not have had this scientific insight more than three thousand years ago without some special revelation from God.
+The compiler/writer of Genesis (generally thought to be Moses) could not have had this scientific insight more than three thousand years ago without special revelation from God.

 Genesis 1 and the scientific community are now in essential agreement about the beginning of our physical world, the world of atoms.